nagaraj-bahubali/Cross-Language-Clone-Detection/doc/README.md

 1. Data preparation
 2. Training the Code Clone Detection model

-If you want to skip data preperation and directly train the Code Clone Detection model click here for instructions
+If you want to skip data preperation and directly train the Code Clone Detection model click [here][12] for instructions
 ## 1. Data preparation

 To generate and preprocess the data we will use [Docker][1].